Gabba Gabba Hey: History

 Sometimes celebrity guests (such as Eddie Vedder) would don the mask and/or costume on stage.
 The Pinhead would usually leave after the song was finished, but sometimes would appear for promotional purposes, such as live performances on television or music videos.
 To this day, the Pinhead, along with the Ramones Presidential Seal is a symbol of the band and appears on many items of Ramones merchandising.

 In 1991, a Ramones tribute album called Gabba Gabba Hey: A Tribute to the Ramones was released.

 In other media

 The title of children's show Yo Gabba Gabba!, which debuted in 2007, pays homage to "Gabba Gabba Hey".

 In the 1995 PC game Descent, typing the phrase "gabbagabbahey" on the keyboard during gameplay unlocks the cheat mode, after which other cheat codes (infinite weapons, infinite health, et cetera) could be entered.
 In the game's sequel, Descent II, typing "gabbagabbahey" lowers a player's health and shield to 1%.
 In both games, typing the cheat code results in the computer announcer's voice admonishing the player with: "Cheater!"
 The B key by default drops a proximity mine that would shortly arm and explode if the player is still nearby, so use of the code without remapping the controls is perilous.

+The phrase also appears in the Swedish musician Håkan Hellström's 2023 album "Poetiska Försök" in the song "Små bäckar, stora floder" in the seventh verse.

+In The Simpsons episode "El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)", when Homer Simpson starts hallucinating from eating Guatemalan insanity peppers, he imagines Ned Flanders suddenly talking rapidly, with "Gabba Gabba Hey" being the only comprehensible words.

+The Venezuelan rock band La Vida Bohème's first single, "Radio Capital" (released in 2010), includes "Gabba Gabba Hey" as a repetitive chant.

+At the end of the Blink-182 Ramones-themed music video for their October 2023 single "Dance with Me", bassist and vocalist Mark Hoppus signs off with the catchphrase.